-A. Plan and conduct investigations, analyze and interpret data, and demonstrate scientific reasoning and logic as well as the use of models.

-B. Apply physics to real world scenarios.

-C. Investigate and understand the interrelationships among mass, distance, force and time.

-D. Investigate and understand that quantities including, mass, energy, momentum, and charge are conserved.

-E. Interpret wave phenomena and wave characteristics.

-F. Diagram and construct basic electrical circuits and explain the functions of various circuit components.

-G. Investigate and understand how to use the field concept to describe the effects of gravitational, electric, and magnetic forces.

-I. Compare and contrast Newtonian physics and modern physics.
+- A. Plan and conduct investigations, analyze and interpret data, and demonstrate scientific reasoning and logic as well as the use of models. - B. Apply physics to real world scenarios. - C. Investigate and understand the interrelationships among mass, distance, force and time. - D. Investigate and understand that quantities including, mass, energy, momentum, and charge are conserved. - E. Interpret wave phenomena and wave characteristics. - F. Diagram and construct basic electrical circuits and explain the functions of various circuit components. - G. Investigate and understand how to use the field concept to describe the effects of gravitational, electric, and magnetic forces. - I. Compare and contrast Newtonian physics and modern physics.

-ASSESSMENT

-Portfolio Assessment: \Box Yes \boxtimes No

-District-Wide Common Final Examination Required: Xes D No

-Course Challenge Assessment (Describe): Completion of Final Examination for the course with an 80% score or better.

-WRITING TEAM: Warren County School District Teachers

-WCSD STUDENT DATA SYSTEM INFORMATION

-- 1. Is there a required final examination? ⊠ Yes □ No Warren County School District Policy 9741 and 9744 state, "All classes in grades 9-12 shall have a final exam." - 2.
-Does this course issue a mark/grade for the report card? \boxtimes Yes \square No

-3. Does this course issue a Pass/Fail mark? \square Yes \square No

-- 4. Is the course mark/grade part of the GPA calculation? \boxtimes Yes \square No - 5.
-Is the course eligible for Honor Roll calculation? \boxtimes Yes \Box No - 6.
-What is the academic weight of the course?

-\Box No weight/Non credit \boxtimes Standard weight \Box Enhanced weight
+Portfolio Assessment: □ Yes ⋈ No District-Wide Common Final Examination Required: ⊠ Yes □ No Course Challenge Assessment (Describe): successful completion of the final examination for the course with an 80% or better WRITING TEAM: Warren County School District Teachers WCSD STUDENT DATA SYSTEM INFORMATION 1.
+Is there a required final examination? ⊠ Yes □ No Warren County School District Policy 9741 and 9744 state, "All classes in grades 9-12 shall have a final exam."
+2. 2.
+Does this course issue a mark/grade for the report card? \boxtimes Yes \square No 3.
+Does this course issue a Pass/Fail mark? ☐ Yes ☒ No 4.
+Is the course mark/grade part of the GPA calculation? \boxtimes Yes \square No 5.
+Is the course eligible for Honor Roll calculation? \boxtimes Yes \square No 6.
+What is the academic weight of the course? ☐ No weight/Non credit ⊠ Standard weight ☐ Enhanced weight